cs320-wisc/f21/p2/README.md

 For this, you can refer to lab3 part2 (link TBA).

-Your ZippedCSVReader will have two methods to help people access the data inside a zip file: `load_json` and `rows`.
-Both accept an argument specifying the name of a file inside the zip.  `load_json` uses the `json` module parse the specified .json file inside the zip, and returns a dict.  `rows` works on .csv files; it returns a list of dicts corresponding to each row (hint: look into how csv.DictReader works).
+Your ZippedCSVReader will have two methods to help people access the data inside a zip file: `load_tree` and `rows`.
+Both accept an argument specifying the name of a file inside the zip.  `load_tree` parses the specified .csv file inside the zip, and returns a dict.
+More details will be provided later.  `rows` works on .csv files; it returns a list of dicts corresponding to each row (hint: look into how csv.DictReader works).
 Furthermore, if no file name is passed to `rows`, then it will read all files ending with ".csv" contained inside the zip,